XLSForm/xlsform.github.io/xlsform-standard.md

 |         |  string  | address  | Respondent's address |  |
 |         |  end group  |   |  |  |

 See this [blog post](http://blog.enketo.org/pages/) for more information on creating multi-page web forms.
+An example of a form divided into multiple pages can be seen on the [Widgets on Pages](https://asrj5.enketo.org/webform) webform.
+The XLS Form source is [here](https://docs.google.com/spreadsheets/d/1yZqG2Xt0I4duVxPqx-Sny0t86OiKtjHuBKXTRzCht6E/edit?usp=sharing.

 ##### Grid Theme forms